bayertom/IHFL/readme.md

 1.4.1 Recompute values of facility costs

-The costs of input points can be recomputed according to the ehavior of normal vectors using the switch "n"
+The costs of input points can be recomputed according to the behavior of normal vectors using the switch "n"

 	-n

-Otherwise, the loaded or default costs are used.
+Otherwise, the loaded or default facility costs (fc=1) are used.

 Example: Clusterization according to dfp pseudonorm using IHFL algorithm with the maximum surface complexity of 2 cm and maximum ball radius of 50 cm.
 The point cloud is partitioned into subsets with the maximum size of 100 000 points, the normal